-We reviewed the legionella risk assessment report dated October 2015.
-There were no concerns identified.
+The partner told us that a legionella risk assessment had taken place in January 2016 and are waiting the report but they were told on the day that there were no issues.
 Legionella is a term for particular bacteria which can contaminate water systems in buildings.
-The practice undertook regular tests of its waterlines.
+The practice undertook regular tests of their waterlines.
 These and other measures were taken to increase the likelihood of any contamination being detected early and treated.